-Once all the systems listed above are tested by the on-board diagnostic system and the car is ready for emission test, the check engine light will come on for a few seconds then turn off.
-It will not blink and should not stay on when the engine is running.
+Once all the systems listed above are tested by the onboard diagnostic system and the car is ready for emission test, the check engine light will come on for a few seconds and then turn off.
+It will not blink and should not stay on when the engine runs.

-Also, note that a few Dodge dealerships may offer free check engine light diagnostics.
+Also, a few Dodge dealerships may offer free check engine light diagnostics.

 Just reading the codes is the starting point.
-Your dealer will make suggestions on the parts that need to be replaced based on the diagnostic results.
+Your dealer will suggest the parts that need to be replaced based on the diagnostic results.

 The diagnostic fee charged at the dealership or the mechanic does not include the cost to fix it.

-If you decide to have the car fixed at the same place that performed the diagnostics, ask the manager to waive the diagnostic fee.
+Ask the manager to waive the diagnostic fee if you decide to have the car fixed at the same place that performed the diagnostics.
 In most cases, they will if you ask in advance.

 While hundreds of Diagnostic Trouble Codes (DTCs) are some of the most common fault codes that many Dodge owners may experience.

 This code indicates a very small leak in the EVAP system.
-A common problem with Dodge trucks such as Dodge Ram gasoline engine is a rotted hose for EVAP system.
+A common problem with Dodge trucks such as the Dodge Ram gasoline engines is a rotted hose for the EVAP system.

 The hoses from the fuel tank to the engine can crack over time.
 The problem could also be the NVLD valve.
 Along with the P0456, you may also get P0440 or P0442.
 These are EVAP codes.
-If you have any of these codes, check the gas cap as well.
+If you have any of these codes, check the gas cap.